CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: b) to the North

 Q6.
-The Himalayas are considered a type of:
+The Himalayas are classified as:

 a) Relief mountains